 10000-15000 K: deep blue clear sky

-Newer light sources, such as fluorescent and other artificial lighting, require further white balance adjustments since they can make your photos appear either green or magenta.
+Light sources, such as fluorescent and some other artificial lighting may require further white balance adjustments since they can make your photos appear either green or magenta.

 How does a digital camera auto-detect white balance?

 Your camera searches for a reference point in your scene that represents white.
 It will then calculate all the other colours based on this white point and the known colour spectrum.
 The data measured from its R G B sensors is then run through a whole lot of numbers and predetermined equations to figure out which white balance setting is most likely to be correct.
 Remember, white balance is the automatic adjustment that makes sure the white colour humans observe will also appear white in the image.

 Setting your camera’s white balance to AWB will provide colour accuracy under many conditions.
 Your camera will adjust the white balance between 4000K – 7000K using a best guess algorithm.
 Auto white balance is a good choice for situations where the light changes over time and speed is an issue (e.g. animal photography, sports photography).
 However, you should avoid using auto white balance settings in the following situations:

 1) Your scene is heavily dominated by one colour